Felipe Sosa: Career

 Since 1967, at the age of 22, he began studying abroad to perfect his skills.
 He traveled several times to Brazil, where he contacted and studied with professor Isaías Sabio.
 From 1967 to 1969 he was in Spain studying music with Professor Regino Sainz de la Maza.
 In 1971 he traveled to Uruguay in order to study with Professor Abel Carlevaro.
 In 1974 he was hired by the International Society of Guitar to go on a tour and participate in concerts in Central America and part of the United States.
 In 1976 he participated in the 2nd International Seminar of Guitar in Montevideo, Uruguay, where he was awarded a gold medal.
 Also in 1976 he was chosen as Outstanding Young Person by the Junior Camera of Asunción.
 In 1983 Felipe traveled to Europe where he participated in courses of Esthetics of Sound in the Schola Cantorum in Paris with Professor Alexandre Lagoya.
 In 1988 the Brazilian government awarded him the Medal “Heitor Villalobos” for his work in the dissemination of the songs made by this Brazilian composer.

-The masters of the guitar Cayo Sila Godoy and Felipe Sosa, along with Berta Rojas and Luz María Bobadilla represent three generations of the best Paraguayan guitar players.

 Today, Felipe Sosa continues to compose and work to broaden the culture.
 He began running the project “Promoción de la Guitarra Clásica Paraguaya a Nivel Local e International” (Local and International Promotion of the Paraguayan Classical Guitar), hoping to contribute to further development of the Paraguayan Classical Guitar by organizing events that generate interaction between the musician and the public.

-Recently, master Felipe Sosa released an album called “La Guitarra Universal de Felipe Sosa” (The Universal Guitar of Felipe Sosa), in which he performs themes from Agustín Pío Barrios and music from the universal guitar repertoire.
+Recently, Felipe Sosa released an album called “La Guitarra Universal de Felipe Sosa” (The Universal Guitar of Felipe Sosa), in which he performs themes from Agustín Pío Barrios and music from the universal guitar repertoire.
 The goal of the project is to hold an international guitar contest, called “Agustín Pío Barrios – Mangoré” in order to promote the study of the classical guitar.

 Sosa also composes music for the Paraguayan harp.